rich-7941/English-Water/content/english/pages/water-quality.md

 # Water quality

-What to do if your water looks unusual

-If your water appears discoloured, has particles in it, or seems cloudy, here's what might be causing the change and how to fix it.
+If your water looks unusual or appears discoloured, has particles in it, or seems cloudy, here’s what might be causing the change and how to fix it.

 ## Why is my water cloudy/discoloured?